jcupitt/argh-steroids/README.md

 * Hold 'S' during level start animation to spawn extra asteroids for testing.

-* Hold 'I' during play to see object and FPS counts.
+* Hold 'I' to see object and FPS counts.

-* Hold 'P' during play to toggle particles on and off.
-This can help framerate on slower systems.
+* Press 'P' to toggle particles on and off.
+This can help the framerate on slower systems.

+* Press 'N' to skip to the next level.
+Handy for testing.

 # TODO